No Claim Bonus in Two Wheeler Insurance

 NCB in two-wheeler insurance can be transferred or retained with you if you replace your existing bike with a new one or even if you want to change your current insurance provider when the renewal is due.

-However, if you want to transfer your NCB to your new two-wheeler, then you will be required to submit Form 29, 30, accompanied by the application requesting for transfer of the NCB addressed to the existing insurer.
+Transfer of NCB is an easy task.
+You simply have to submit Form 29 & Form 30, accompanied by the application requesting for transfer of the NCB addressed to the existing insurer.
 Based on this, the insurer will issue an NCB certificate with a validity of three years.
 You have to submit the certificate to the new insurer so that you can avail the benefits of NCB.

 You may like to read- How No Claim Bonus is Calculated in Bike Insurance?